kalligia/warehouse-app/README.md

 - Run the following commands:
   - `mysql -u root -p` and enter the root password, to connect to the server as a root user.
   - `CREATE DATABASE warehousedb;` to create the database schema.
-  - `CREATE USER 'warehousedbuser'@'%' IDENTIFIED BY 'XXXX';` (replace 'XXXX' with your password) to create a user.
+  - `CREATE USER 'warehousedbuser'@'%' IDENTIFIED BY 'XXXX';` (replace 'XXXX' with a password of your choice) to create a user.
   - `GRANT ALL PRIVILEGES ON warehousedb.* TO 'warehousedbuser'@'%'; FLUSH PRIVILEGES;` to grant the privileges on the schema that you created.
   - `exit`
-- Go to the '.env' file of the project, update the variable `MYSQL_PASSWORD` with the password you used, and save it.
+- Open the '.env' file of the project, update the variable `MYSQL_PASSWORD` with the schema user password you used, and save it.

 ## Run the project

 - Navigate to the project folder and use the command `gradlew bootRun` to run the project.
 - Stop the execution by pressing `Ctrl + C` and then `Y`.
-- Go to the 'application.properties' file of the project.
+- Open the 'application.properties' file of the project.
 Uncomment the indicated lines, save it and run the project one more time.
-Then, comment these lines again and save the file.
+Then, comment out these lines again and save the file.

 You are ready to use the application, which is available in the address http://localhost:8080.